What are you doing to grow your podcast? What is the next step that will allow you to supplement your income? The answer could be affiliate marketing.

 Choosing the right products to promote to your podcast channel as an affiliate marketer is one of the most important decisions you can make.

 The best place to start is by picking products that you personally use that tie into the theme of your podcast.
-If your podcast is about security, you might preach the concept of using a VPN (virtual private network) and promote a brand you trust like IPVanish.
+If your podcast is about security, you might preach the concept of using a VPN (a virtual private network) and promote a brand you trust like IPVanish.

 Another method to discover and choose affiliate products is by signing up for an affiliate network like the Amazon Associates Program.
 Once joined, you can promote any product listed on Amazon.com.